 As you can see, you no longer have to define .fill

 inside the symbol name.
-This is a new feature starting from iOS 15 and makes it possible for the system to adjust icons accordingly based on where they are used.
+This is a new feature starting from iOS 15 that allows the system to adjust icons accordingly based on where they are used.
 For example, the outline variant can be used in tab bars on iOS, while the filled variant will be used within tabs on macOS.
-This is a great addition and takes away the need for us to think about using the right variant in the right elements.
+This is a great addition that eliminates the need to think about using the right variant in the right elements.

 Image(systemName: "thermometer.sun.fill")